 In 1913 the union conducted the great Dublin General Strike.
 The employers had determined to smash this ever-growing union by the Yellow Dog contract, lockouts of those workers who would not resign their membership.

 Most of the Irish nationalist intellectuals supported the strikers against the capitalists.
-For eight months the workers of Dublin held out.
 In the end they were forced back to work.
 But the union was not stamped out and the Yellow Dog contract was not enforced.